himanshudogra/flask-webapp-project/README.md

 Step1.
 Run the python code inside python diretory.
+Note: make sure you have flask module already install, if not then install it using
+      $ pip3 install flask

 Step2.
 Download the ngrok from https://ngrok.com/download and run it parallely.
 This will give the forwarding tunnel DNS which will be available to public.